 Dr. Driscoll teaches and is a faculty advisor in the College of Education.
 He also supervises student teachers.
 He is a retired K-12 administrator.
 Dr. Driscoll started working with MBC student teachers in 2003 and became a full time faculty member in 2005.

 Professor of Education

 Dr. Harrington joined the MBC faculty in 1983.
-During 2010-11 he is the Interim Director of MBC’s Graduate Education programs.
 He also advises student in Graduate Education in both Staunton and Charlottesville and teaches in MBC’s graduate education programs.
 He serves part time in the Charlottesville office as an advisor in Graduate Education.